Birmingham Medical School: Clinical teaching partners

-Medical society (Birmingham MedSoc)
+Medical Society

-Students of Birmingham Medical School, are entitled to be part of Birmingham Medical Society, the largest society at the University of Birmingham.
-Birmingham MedSoc contains various subsidiary sports teams, societies and charities.
+Students of Birmingham Medical School are entitled to be part of Birmingham Medical Society (MedSoc).
+Birmingham MedSoc contains various subsidiary sports teams, societies and charitable initiatives.

-UBMS RFC
+Medical School Rugby Club

-The oldest sports club in MedSoc, and indeed the whole university, is the Medical School Rugby Club (UBMS RFC).
-UBMS RFC was founded in 1958.
-The club won the inaugural NAMS (National Association of Medical Schools) competition in 1994 and has appeared in many finals over the years.
+The oldest sports club in the medical school is the University of Birmingham Medical School RFC (UBMS RFC), founded in 1958.
+The club won the inaugural National Association of Medical Schools (NAMS) competition in 1994, and has appeared in many finals over the years.
 The club has also previously beaten the University of Birmingham Rugby Team (UBRFC) in the annual varsity match.

-Other clubs

-Hockey Club (UBMSHC) won the National Medical Schools Cup in 2019 and 2022.
+The Medical School also has a Women's team, UBMSWRFC, founded in 1983.
+They won the inaugural NAMS competition in 2024.

+Medical School Hockey Club

+University of Birmingham Medical School Hockey Club (UBMSHC) was established in 1973, and is the largest, in terms of membership, of all of the MedSoc sport societies.
+The club is mixed-gender and home to four teams, with the top two playing in NAMS tiers 1 and 2, respectively.
+UBMSHC has seen immense success with the 1s having been NAMS champions most recently in the 2021–2022 season while the 2nd team are reigning tier 2 champions.